- Sponsor Seminars

 What will happen during the conference?

 Most of the meeting format will be very familiar to previous Goldschmidt delegates.
 Parallel sessions, Plenary talks and an Early Career program will feature.
 During the week of the conference there will be video Q&A or text Q&A for every session.
 We will run our exciting program of Plenary lectures with time for direct questions.
 Useful seminars for Early Career delegates will be spread through the week.
 The Theme 15 presentations and panel discussions should draw a good audience and hopefully some seminars & presentations from our conference sponsors will be available.
+You can visit the virtual booths of our wonderful exhibitors whose support has helped us keep down the registration rates (Discord tutorial here).
 All events help to further the aims of the conference to disseminate your science and develop your community.

 What are you doing about timezones?

-We are lengthening the conference day and running it at times that will enable participation within sociable hours from as many locations as possible.
-There will be two blocks of sessions each day and we aim to ensure that most delegates will be able to find some content of interest live at the times they are online.
+We are lengthening the conference day and running it at times that will enable participation within sociable hours, from as many locations as possible.
+There will be two blocks of sessions each day.
+We aim to ensure that most delegates will be able to find some content of interest live at the times they are online.
+Event and program times will appear to delegates in the time their computer's "local" time.
 We expect delegates to dip in and out of the meeting rather than sitting through large blocks of sessions, maybe scheduling catch-up chats off-platform with other delegates they are keen to talk to.

 All the discussion sessions will be recorded and available online for registrants for 30 days after the meeting so you can catch up on what you missed.
 Also remember that even if your session is in the middle of the night, at least you won’t have to deal with jet-lag or airplane food at either end of the conference.